Get

 5. Spread Dog Repellants Near Plants

-One of the most used DIY methods to keep neighborhood dogs away is to spread irritating deterrents around plants.
-Cayenne pepper, vinegar, coffee grounds, citrus sprays, and black pepper are popular options, or you can fight pee with pee by using coyote or even human urine to deter dogs.
+One of the most used DIY methods to keep neighborhood dogs away is to spread certain deterrents and smells around plants.
+Cayenne pepper, vinegar, citrus sprays, and black pepper are popular options, or you can fight pee with pee by using coyote or even human urine to deter dogs.
+You can also find commercially available products for this purpose, just make sure they are plant-safe.

 Though hardly fool-proof solutions, these deterrents are easy to apply and may keep away numerous other pests, including cats, skunks, and squirrels.